 The solution is to use Encrypted Media Extensions available for HTML5 video players, along with DASH — Dynamic Adaptive Streaming over HTTP, and DRM.
 DASH, breaks down media into chunks and provide a playlist file to reference them all, without actually revealing the URL of the video.
 DASH also breaks the video in different bitrates to provide smoother streaming over a variable internet speed, that’s what Youtube does when your internet suddenly slows down, it brings you to 128P.

 The only option remaining is to run a server in the app.
-What ?
-A server in an app run in a browser ?
+What?
+A server in an app runs in a browser?
 Yes, it is possible.
 It is done in game apps, as they load resources while the game progresses.
-That is why games are heavier in download size, but often don’t require internet to play.
-We created a server inside the app itself, loaded all the files on that server and Voila ! - Shaka Player started playing encrypted videos offline !!
+That is why games are heavier in download size, but often don’t require the internet to play.
+We created a server inside the app itself, loaded all the files on that server and Voila! — Shaka Player started playing encrypted videos offline !!

 This success was achieved by a team of 2 engineers, working over a month on encryption.
 This opens up new frontiers to video encryption in HTML5 Hybrid apps and offline playback.
 Hybrid apps are not that far behind native after all!